2020PB/police-brutality/all-locations.md

 A man was pulled from a car and beaten by multiple police officers.
 In pictures Christian provided to WFPL News, the skin on his legs was broken and bruised in long marks where he said the baton landed.
 His right forearm was still swollen and red when he met with a reporter six days later.
 The story also focuses on their mistreatment in prison.

-tags: arrest, beat, baton, strike
+tags: arrest, beat, baton, strike, protestor

 id: ky-louisville-9